Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Circularization

 Another important question in TDE dynamics is the rate of mass ejection in outflows from the system.
 There are various theoretical reasons to consider strong outflows plausible: for many TDEs (including the one simulated in this paper), initial values of $\dot{M}_{\rm fb}$ are highly super-Eddington, and super-Eddington accretion disks are generally seen in simulations to unbind a large fraction of their mass in outflows\cite{Sadowski+15, Dai+18, Jiang+19}.
 Even without any accretion, it is energetically feasible for the circularization process itself to eject a large fraction of the bound mass, due to its very low initial binding energy\cite{MetzgerStone16}.

 As was already shown in Fig. \ref{fig:circ}, our simulation sees $\approx 3\%$ of the dynamically bound mass, or $\approx 15\%$ of the mass to have returned through pericenter, ejected in an outflow.
 Typical outflow speeds at the end of the simulation are $\approx 7500~{\rm km~s}^{-1}\approx 0.025 c$.
-This relatively low outflow velocity is about an order of magnitude smaller than typical disk winds from compact, super-Eddington accretion disks\cite{Sadowski+15, Dai+18, Jiang+19}, raising the prospect of shock dissipation at later times if matter begins to efficiently circularize at the smallest scales.
-Many thermally-selected TDEs exhibit delayed radio emission that appears to be consistent with synchrotron forward shocks in mildly relativistic outflows\cite{Horesh+21a, Horesh+21b, Sfaradi+22}.
-If circularization generally produces slow-moving initial outflows, the delayed formation of a super-Eddington accretion disk (in at least some parts of TDE parameter space) would naturally produce delayed shock interactions and synchrotron flares.
+This relatively low outflow velocity is about an order of magnitude smaller than typical disk winds from compact, super-Eddington accretion disks\cite{Sadowski+15, Dai+18, Jiang+19}, raising the prospect of shock dissipation at later times if matter begins to efficiently circularize at the smallest scales, launching a super-Eddington outflow that can overtake the slow-moving circularization outflow.